ddnexus/pagy/docs/how-to.md

             render json: { data: @records }
             ```

-## Global Configuration
+## Configure Pagy

 Unlike the other pagination gems, Pagy is very modular so it doesn't load nor execute unnecessary code in your app.
 Every feature that is not strictly needed for the basic pagination can be explicitly required in your initializer file.

-Basic pagination should work out of the box for most Rack based apps (e.g. Rails) even without configuring/requiring anything, however you can tweak all its features and all the extras by loading a `pagy.rb` initializer file.
+Basic pagination of ActiveRecord collections should work out of the box for most Rack based apps (e.g. Rails) even without configuring/requiring anything, however you can tweak all its features and all the extras by loading a `pagy.rb` initializer file.

 You can copy the comprehensive and annotated [pagy.rb](https://github.com/ddnexus/pagy/blob/master/lib/config/pagy.rb) initializer and uncomment and edit what you may need.
 The file contains also all the relevant documentation links.

-## Environment Assumptions
+Besides, you can further override the `Pagy::DEFAULT` variables per instance by explicitly passing any variable to the `Pagy*.new` constructor or to any `pagy*` controller method.

+## Use pagy in any environment

 - Pagy 4.0+ runs on ruby 2.5+

 Notice: Older versions run on ruby 1.9+ or jruby 1.7+ till ruby <2.5

-### Assumptions for Rack environment
+### Rack environments

 Pagy works out of the box in a web app assuming that: